wkssm18/project_1/README.md

 # project_1

+Porject_members:
+- Hyun Bin Shin (Project leader)
+- Joanne Laomoc
+- Amir Nizam

 ## Overview

-Individual investors often find it challenging to gauge the performance and risk associated with their portfolio of assets.
-This uncertainty can hinder their ability to make informed adjustments for improved performance and reduced risk of their portfolios.
-To address this, we have developed a set of Python functions designed to help individual investors with valuable insights into their portfolios.
-By using these tools, investors can gain a better understanding of their portfolio's performance, enabling them to make more informed decisions and optimize their investment strategies effectively.
+Individual investors often find it challenging to *gauge the performance and risk associated with their asset portfolio. <br>
+This uncertainty can hinder their ability to make informed decisions that can help improve the performance of their portfolio and reduce the risk. <br>
+To address this, we have developed and designed a set of python functions to help individual investors gain valuable insights into their portfolio. <br>
+By using these tools, investors are able to make more informed decisions to optimize their investment strategies.
+As well as, gain a better understanding of their portfolio performance. <br>

 ## List of functions